hlavacM7/Czech-housing-analysis/README.md

-# Czech housing analysis
+# Czech Housing Analysis

-This is an end to end project in which i have implemented flask application, that is able to predict house prices in the Czech republic based on 4 features.
+This is an end-to-end project where I have implemented a Flask application that predicts house prices in the Czech Republic based on four features.

 ## Results
-- **Performance Metrics**: My main metric was R2 score, which ended up being quite good, given the data that was available
+- **Performance Metrics**: My main metric was the R² score, which ended up being quite good given the available data.
 - Here's a quick snapshot of the results:

 ![Results Image](https://github.com/hlavacM7/Czech-housing-analysis/blob/main/Result.JPG)